grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/03 Grafana Cloud.md

 Now, you can set the URL, username, and password on the k6 Cloud to authorize exporting k6 Cloud metrics to your Prometheus instance.

-## k6 Cloud configuration
+## k6 Cloud test configuration

-You can configure the Grafana Cloud settings using two options: the [test builder](#configuration-via-test-builder) or [k6 script](#configuration-via-k6-script).
+You can configure the Grafana Cloud settings using two preferred options for creating a k6 test: the [test builder](#configuration-via-test-builder) or [k6 script](#configuration-via-k6-script).

-The settings are configured on the test level; each test needs the Grafana Cloud settings to export the metrics of their test runs.
+The settings are configured on the test level; each test will need the Grafana Cloud settings to export the metrics of their test runs.

 ### Configuration via test builder

 First, you have to enable the Grafana Cloud integration into your organization.
-Click the `Cloud APM` option on the left sidebar menu under the `Manage` section, and select `Grafana Cloud` from the APM list.
+Click the `Cloud APM` option on the left sidebar menu under the `Manage` section, and select `Grafana Cloud` from the list.

 ![Cloud APM - Grafana Cloud Form UI](images/grafana-cloud-app-form.png)

 In this form, set the URL, username, and password that you copied previously.
 For more information on the other input fields, see [configuration parameters](#configuration-parameters).

 Save the Grafana Cloud configuration for the current organization.

 Now, you can use the [test builder](/test-authoring/test-builder) to enable the integration for a new or existing test on the organization.

 ![Cloud APM - Grafana Cloud Test Builder UI](images/grafana-cloud-app-testbuilder.png)

 ### Configuration via k6 script

+If you script your k6 tests, you can configure the Cloud APM settings using the `apm` option.

-The configuration parameters for sending metrics to Grafana Cloud are as follows:
+The parameters to export the k6 metrics to a Grafana Cloud Prometheus instance are as follows:

-An example configuration for Grafana Cloud might look like this:

 ```javascript
 export let options = {